scottlamb/moonfire-nvr/README.md

 # Introduction

-*Note*: Moonfire NVR is currently being rewritten from C++ into Rust.
-The text below describes the C++ version.
-See also the "rust" branch.

 Moonfire NVR is an open-source security camera network video recorder, started by Scott Lamb &lt;<slamb@slamb.org>&gt;.
 It saves H.264-over-RTSP streams from IP cameras to disk into a hybrid format: video frames in a directory on